Englewood’s first regatta featured the Pram Fleet Kids

 “Hoadley was a perfect teacher for the kids, he was a real sailor.
 There were quite a few of us around here then that did a lot of serious sailing.
 Hoadley had a nice schooner he kept up in Venice.
 He had won a trophy in a race he did from St. Pete to Havana in 1955.
 As a matter of fact, a group of us from Englewood — John Bass, myself, Sutton, Johnson, who owned the lumber yard, and a couple of others — sailed to Havana with Hoadley on that same boat in 1957.”

 Optimist International was found in 1919.
 Its purpose was to work with young people.
 It sponsored and instigated many different programs as it still does today.
-It’s motto was, “Bringing out the best in kids.”
+It’s motto: “Bringing out the best in kids.”

 In those days, Bob Johnson’s Boat Building and Cabinet Shop was well known in the area.
 He committed to building the mini sailboats for the newly formed group.